daattali/beautiful-jekyll/_posts/2020-08-24-four-easy-ways-to-create-a-minimalist-jewelry-collection.md

 - minimalism jewelry
 - capsule wardrobe
 - minimal wardrobe
+description: Using your current wardrobe as inspiration to create a minimalist jewelry collection.

 ---
 ![An image of my necklaces hanging off a rod.](/uploads/jewelry.jpg "jewelry")